Oman Guide: What is VAT designated zones and its treatment in Oman?

 - The Designated Zone self-consumes goods and services, and then the place of supply will be Oman and will be taxable at the standard rate of 5%.
 However, the executive regulations will specify certain exceptions to the rule.

-- In the case of transfer of goods to and from a Designated Zone there can be three possible VAT treatments; (a) supply of goods into a Designated Zone from outside Oman will be treated as outside Oman and will be VAT free; (b) supply of goods from the mainland into a Designated Zone will not be considered as export and standard rate will apply, and (c) movement of goods from a Designated Zone to the mainland will be treated as an import of goods to Oman.
+- In the case of transfer of goods to and from a Designated Zone in Oman there can be three possible VAT treatments; (a) supply of goods into a Designated Zone from outside Oman will be treated as outside Oman and will be VAT free; (b) supply of goods from the mainland into a Designated Zone will not be considered as export and standard rate will apply, and (c) movement of goods from a Designated Zone to the mainland will be treated as an import of goods to Oman.

 Documents kept for the transfer of goods to, within, or between designated zones.
 It is certified by the operator and supervisor of the special zone for the supply of goods.
 It also requires Certification by the General Customs Administration about the transfer of goods to the designated zone or from one area to another.